Introduction to transgenderism,

-Some definitions are quite narrow, and confine the meaning to persons with Gender Dysphoria.
-These individuals generally accept the concept of two genders but believe that they are of the opposite gender from that implied by their body:
+Some definitions are broad and refer to persons with Gender Dysphoria.
+These individuals generally accept the concept of two genders but believe that they are of the opposite gender from that gender they were registered as at birth:

 - wordnetweb.princeton.edu/: "involving a partial or full reversal of gender."